 A B.Tech in Biotechnology would throw up opportunities in production, research, and marketing in the fields like environment, energy and conservation, agriculture and horticulture, medicine and healthcare, animal husbandry and dairy farming.
 Research oriented aspirants have a good scope in research laboratories and as professors and research assistants.
 There are opportunities with government and corporate run research and development organisations.
 You could hold designations like lecturer, marketing manager, quality control officer or manager, bioinformists, environmental specialist etc.

-There are many more equally popular and relevant branches like Instrumentation & Control Engineering, Industrial and Production Engineering, Aeronautical Engineering, Bioengineering etc. They are offered at a few of the IITs and most of NITs and have excellent prospects.
-Take your pick after understanding where your caliber and interest lies.
+Apart from these above mentioned fields, there are so many more equally popular and relevant branches like Instrumentation & Control Engineering, Industrial and Production Engineering, Aeronautical Engineering, Bioengineering etc. These programs are offered at a few of the IITs and most of NITs and have excellent prospects.